rainerbrendle/Blue-River/README.md

 # Active Database Cluster

-> Using Go, Golang-based data models starting from a collectiion of Postgres Database Shards and Schema-Free Database Schemas implementing an Anti-Entropy eventual consistency database cluster
+> Using Go, Golang-based data models with a collectiion of Postgres Database Shards and Schema-Free Database Schemas implementing an Anti-Entropy eventual consistency database cluster

-## Basics
+###### &copy; 2023 R. Brendle, Port Charlotte, FL

 ### Sharding and the Sharding Code
 We make the assumption that a distributed database is sharded and we are using a general sharding code criteria, which we can represent as an integer number.